 But these ideas for raising the Social Security eligibility age to 67 and taking away the option to retire at 62 completely leave many people alarmed.
 For instance, there are many people who by the time they are 60, are not all that well, that they could continue to work for years.
 And they aren't sick enough to be able to claim disability either.
 Their jobs are stressful and continuing in those jobs for years when they're not well can seem like a terrible burden.
 Many of these people have worked hard ever since they were 18.
 Would it really be fair to ask them to continue to work for another seven or eight years?
 These are people who often just don't have the kind of savings they would need to retire on their own.
 There are just too many people who live difficult lives like this to whom early Social Security eligibility would be a lifesaver.
 Perhaps think tanks really do not have any concept of a lifestyle of this kind.

-You have read the best review article categorized by best tips and the title Social Security Eligibility - Should they take away the Option.
-You can bookmark or spread this post by using this URL http://besttipsto.blogspot.com/2012/10/social-security-eligibility-should-they.html.
+and the title Social Security Eligibility - Should they take away the Option.
+You can bookmark or spread this post by using this URL https://besttipsto.blogspot.com/2012/10/social-security-eligibility-should-they.html.
 Thank You!

 Comments :